-Founded in 1993, Agribusiness Systems International (ASI) provides tailored services to firms, investors and entities that support the agribusiness sector to create increasingly competitive and dynamic industries.
-An affiliate of ACDI/VOCA, ASI draws from that organization’s more than 45 years of experience expanding economic opportunities in 145 developing and transitional nations.
+Founded in 1993, Agribusiness Systems International (ASI) provides tailored services to firms, investors, and entities that support the agribusiness sector to create increasingly competitive and dynamic industries.
+An affiliate of ACDI/VOCA, ASI draws from that organization’s 50 years of experience expanding economic opportunities in 146 developing and transitional nations.
 ASI supports ACDI/VOCA’s mission by helping farmers and agribusinesses develop the skills necessary to operate competitively in a market-driven global economy.

 Agribusiness Systems International (ASI) Capabilities